 celebrates the power of man's mind, defending reason and science against every form of irrationalism.
 It provides an intellectual foundation for objective standards of truth and value.

 Upholding the use of reason to transform nature and create wealth, Objectivism

-honors the businessman and the banker, no less than the philosopher and artist, as creators and as benefactors of mankind.
+honors the entrepreneur and the banker, no less than the philosopher and artist, as creators and as benefactors of mankind.

 was a champion of individual rights, which protect the sovereignty of the individual as an end in himself; and of capitalism, which is the only social system that allows people to live together peaceably, by voluntary trade, as independent equals.